Uzi Arad: Professional career

 Arad became a Professional Staff Member with the Hudson Institute in 1972, working under Herman Kahn and Donald Brennan.
 At Hudson, he carried out policy work on nuclear strategy, arms control, energy and security.
 Arad returned to Israel in 1975 and was offered positions with the Mossad and with the Ministry of Foreign Affairs.
 He chose to join the Mossad, where he spent most of his professional career.
 He served in two divisions, one of which was the Research (Intelligence) Division, which he eventually headed (at the rank equivalent to Major General).
 At the Mossad, he also dealt with foreign liaison and his assignments also included posts abroad, acquiring the reputation, in the words of Andrew Marshall, the Director of the Pentagon's Office of Net Assessment, "a top global defence strategist".

-Intending to retire from Mossad in 1997, Arad was elected in 1996 as Director of the Jaffe Center for Strategic Studies at Tel Aviv University, now the Institute for National Security Studies.
-However, at the request of Prime Minister Netanyahu, Arad remained in government to serve as the Prime Minister's Foreign Policy Advisor, a position he held through 1999.
+Intending to retire from Mossad in 1997, Arad was elected in 1996 as director of the Jaffe Center for Strategic Studies at Tel Aviv University, now the Institute for National Security Studies.
+However, at the request of Prime Minister Netanyahu, Arad remained in government to serve as the prime minister's foreign policy advisor, a position he held through 1999.
 Concurrently with his ongoing academic activities, Arad has been advising the Knesset's Foreign Affairs and Defense Committee.
 He has also been active in advancing Israel's relations with Euro-Atlantic community.
 In 2000, Arad founded the EU-Israel Forum and led it through 2003.
 In 2004, he established the Atlantic Forum of Israel which seeks to enhance Israel's relations with the Atlantic Alliance.

-In April 2009, Arad was appointed National Security Advisor to the Prime Minister of Israel, Benjamin Netanyahu, and Head of the Israeli National Security Council.
+In April 2009, Arad was appointed national security advisor to the prime minister of Israel, Benjamin Netanyahu, and head of the Israeli National Security Council.
 While in government Arad fought for the NSC to be strengthened and upgraded, knowing it would be an uphill battle.
-His functional and geographical proximity to the Prime Minister, his personal relationship with Netanyahu, and his presence in real-time decision-making situations gave the new NSC a real role.
+His functional and geographical proximity to the prime minister, his personal relationship with Netanyahu, and his presence in real-time decision-making situations gave the new NSC a real role.
 Arad played a key role in fostering U.S.-Israel relations.
-His departure was marred by allegations about a leak on civilian nuclear energy.
-Arad was officially cleared by the deputy attorney general of any leak, and the Comptroller General, in his report about the National Security Council sided with Arad in his approach to the implementation of the National Security Act.
+In February 2011, Arad resigned his position following allegations that he had leaked classified information related to Israel–Russia relations and Israel–United States relations to a journalist.
+Arad denied the accusations, asserting that a senior official in the Prime Minister’s Office had fabricated the charges.
+In a public statement, Prime Minister Benjamin Netanyahu credited Arad with significantly elevating the functioning of the National Security Council.
+Arad was officially cleared by the deputy attorney general of any leak, and the comptroller general, in his report about the National Security Council sided with Arad in his approach to the implementation of the National Security Act.
 In 2013 the French Government awarded Arad the distinction of Officer of the Légion d'honneur.